 A measured grid is a network of evenly spaced horizontal and vertical lines used to identify locations on a map.
 They are used to show location using projected coordinates.

-Learn more about how to add and modify measured grids.
+Learn more about how to use measured grids.

-Learn more about how to add and modify MGRS grids.
+Learn more about how to use MGRS grids.

 A reference grid is a network of columns and rows used to divide a map into equal-area rectangles.
 They are used to visually divide the map, independent of the coordinate system, to allow simple location referencing.

-Learn more about how to add and modify reference grids.
+Learn more about how to use reference grids.